American Baseball Coaches Association: Lefty Gomez Award

 The ABCA/Wilson Lefty Gomez Award has been presented since 1962.
-The award goes to an individual who has distinguished himself amongst his peers and has contributed significantly to the game of baseball locally, nationally and internationally.
-This award is sponsored by Wilson Sporting Goods.
+The ABCA/Wilson Lefty Gomez Award goes to an individual who has distinguished himself amongst his peers and has contributed significantly to the game of baseball locally, nationally and internationally.

-ABCA/Dave Keilitz Ethics in Coaching Award
+ABCA Dave Keilitz Ethics in Coaching Award

-ABCA Ethics in Coaching Award honors individuals who embody the ABCA Code of Ethics.
+The Dave Keilitz Ethics in Coaching Award honors individuals who embody the ABCA Code of Ethics.
 The ABCA strives for sportsmanship, ethics, and integrity to the highest degree.

 ABCA/Rawlings All-America Teams

-The ABCA has selected All-American Teams in each division of the ABCA, as well as an All-American/Coach of the Year Committee, as well as All-Region Teams.
-Each division also selects a National Player of the Year, as well as All-Region Coaches of the Year and National Coaches of the Year.
-Each year, over 1,700 All-Region Players and 330 All-American Players are selected.
+The ABCA/Rawlings All-America Teams are the oldest All-America teams in college baseball, founded in 1949, and are the only teams selected by coaches.
+They are selected in nine divisions, from NCAA to high school.